astropy/astropy/docs/lts_policy.rst

 * Critical bug fixes.
 * Critical security fixes.
-* Special request from pipelines stuck to the LTS.
+* Special request from users stuck to the LTS.
 For this use case, preferably the developers from affected pipelines would help with the backports.